jasp-stats/jasp-desktop/Resources/Help/analyses/confirmatoryfactoranalysis.md

 Second-order factor
 -------
 JASP allows the factors in turn to be indicators of a second-order factor.
 This can be specified by dragging the factor names to the second-order assignment box.
+Any factors not assigned as indicators of the second-order factor will be allowed to covary with each other and with the second-order factor, but not with the indicators of the second-order factor.

 Model options
 -------